 The reporting centre will record receipt of a report and all relevant information in the designated register.
 As long as the investigation into a report is ongoing or after a report has been filed with the competent authorities or as long as a complaints procedure or legal proceedings are ongoing, the data pertaining to a report will, in any event, be preserved in the register.
-In the event that whistleblowers indicate that they wish to remain anonymous, the reporting centre will anonymize the report.
-Using this anonymized information, the reporting centre will formulate a request to initiate an investigation, addressed to the chairman of the Board of Directors and the Chief Compliance Officer.
+In the event that whistleblowers indicate that they wish to remain anonymous, the reporting centre will anonymize the report.1 Using this anonymized information, the reporting centre will formulate a request to initiate an investigation, addressed to the chairman of the Management Board and the Chief Compliance Officer.
 This request will be made within two weeks of the initial report by the whistleblower, unless exceptional reasons demand otherwise.
-In the event that the Chief Compliance Officer is appointed by the Board of Directors as the reporting centre (which is not the case at the moment), the Chief Compliance Officer will inform the chairman of the Board of Directors whenever the decision is made to initiate an investigation.
+In the event that the Chief Compliance Officer is appointed by the Management Board as the reporting centre (which is not the case at the moment), the Chief Compliance Officer will inform the chairman of the Management Board whenever the decision is made to initiate an investigation.

-&lt;sup>1 This anonymization is not intended to give content to the as yet to be published 'Anonymous reporting of suspicions of misconduct resolution'.
+1 This anonymization is not intended to give content to the as yet to be published 'Anonymous reporting of suspicions of misconduct resolution'.
 The present policy will need to be adjusted for this purpose.

-In the event that the report involves a member of the Board of Directors, the Chief Compliance Officer or a member of the Board of Supervisory Directors, the reporting centre will address the request to the chairman of the Board of Supervisory Directors.
-In the event that the report involves the chairman of the Board of Supervisory Directors himself, the reporting centre will address the request to the vice-chairman of the Board of Supervisory Directors.
-In such cases, the (vice-)chairman of the Board of Supervisory Directors will instruct an external party to conduct the investigation.
+In the event that the report involves a member of the Management Board, the Chief Compliance Officer or a member of the Management Board of Supervisory Board, the reporting centre will address the request to the chairman of the Supervisory Board.
+In the event that the report involves the chairman of the Supervisory Board himself, the reporting centre will address the request to the vice-chairman of the Supervisory Board.
+In such cases, the (vice-)chairman of the Supervisory Board will instruct an external party to conduct the investigation.
 The rights and obligations of the whistleblower will not be affected.